stuartmaynes/stuartmaynes/content/heroku-terraform.markdown

 app_name = "my-app"
 app_region = "eu"
 ```
-If a `.json` file is used the the variables have to be declared using the JSON format.
+If a `.json` file is used the variables have to be declared using the JSON format.
 ```json
 {
     "app_name": "my-app",